altimmons/LangNotes/Python.md

 - `+` A sign character ('+' or '-') will precede the conversion (overrides a “space” flag).

 A length modifier (h, l, or L) may be present, but is ignored as it is not necessary for Python – so e.g. %ld is identical to %d.

+Finally, the type determines how the data should be presented.

+The available string presentation types are:

 The above is from the manual/documentation, I think it refers to another language